ZahidSolorzano/ZahidSolorzano/project-2-registration/test-plan.md

 ## Criteria
 The test execution will start as soon as all the test cases are designed and reviewed and the test environment is ready.
-The test will be considered completed when all planed test cases have been executed, all found defects has been documented, the evidence has been captured and this test plan has been completed
+The test will be considered completed when all planned test cases have been executed, all found defects has been documented, the evidence has been captured and this test plan has been completed

 ## Test Environment